OfficeDev/VBA-content/VBA/Excel-VBA/articles/excel-tips-for-optimizing-performance-obstructions.md

 - When you can, **SORT** the data first ( **SORT** is fast), and use approximate match.

 - When you must use an exact match lookup, restrict the range of cells to be scanned to a minimum.
-Use dynamic range names rather than referring to a large number of rows or columns.
+Use tables and structured references or dynamic range names rather than referring to a large number of rows or columns.
 Sometimes you can pre-calculate a lower-range limit and upper-range limit for the lookup.

-### Sorted Data with Missing Values
+### Sorted Data with Missing Values - two lookups are faster than one!
 <a name="xlSortedDataMissingValues"> </a>

-Two approximate matches are significantly faster than one exact match for a lookup over more than a few rows.
-(The breakeven point is about 10-20 rows.)
+*Two approximate matches are significantly faster than one exact match for a lookup over more than a few rows.* (The breakeven point is about 10-20 rows.)

 If you can sort your data but still cannot use approximate match because you cannot be sure that the value you are looking up exists in the lookup range, you can use this formula.

 ```
 IF(VLOOKUP(lookup_val ,lookup_array,1,True)=lookup_val, _
     VLOOKUP(lookup_val, lookup_array, column, True), "notexist")
 ```

 The first part of the formula works by doing an approximate lookup on the lookup column itself.

 ```
 VLOOKUP(lookup_val ,lookup_array,1,True)
 ```

-If the answer from the lookup column is the same as the lookup value, use the following formula.
+You can check if the answer from the lookup column is the same as the lookup value (in which case you have an exact match) using the following formula.

 ```
 IF(VLOOKUP(lookup_val ,lookup_array,1,True)=lookup_val,
 ```

-You have found an exact match, so you can do the approximate lookup again, but this time, return the answer from the column you want.
+If this formula returns True you have found an exact match, so you can do the approximate lookup again, but this time, return the answer from the column you want.

 ```
 VLOOKUP(lookup_val, lookup_array, column, True)
 ```

-If the answer from the lookup column did not match the lookup value, it is a missing value, and it returns "notexist".
+If the answer from the lookup column did not match the lookup value, you have a missing value, and the formula returns "notexist".